Amazon Author Central UK needs to be included

 Worse still is that Amazon UK DOES NOT share book reviews from the Amazon UK store onto the Amazon US store.

-Why are UK reader reviews only accessible to an author if he or she goes to the trouble of setting up a separate Amazon Author Central UK page?
+Why are UK reader reviews only accessible to a non – UK author if he or she goes to the trouble of setting up a separate Amazon Author Central UK page?

 Why are book rankings separated?

-On my US (the whole of the world in fact) Amazon Central author page, I can get my book and author rankings, but they are minus any UK data.
+On my US (the whole of the world in fact) Amazon Central account page, I can get my book and author rankings, but they are minus any UK data.

-Then if I go to my UK (only UK) Amazon Central author page, I can get my book rankings, but there is no author ranking.
-So much for being central!
+Then if I go to my UK (only UK) Amazon Central account page, I can get my book sales rank, but there is no author ranking.
+So much for being central.

 While Amazon UK operates on a separatist model, it can only hurt UK self-publishing ebook authors.
-For those authors outside the UK, it’s just simply a pain in the neck.
+For those authors outside the UK, it is simply a real pain in the neck.